surrealdb/surrealkv/README.md

 > **⚠️ Development Status**: SurrealKV is currently under active development and is not feature complete.
 The API and implementation may change significantly between versions.
 Use with caution in production environments.

-surrealkv is a versioned, low-level, persistent, embedded key-value database implemented in Rust using an LSM (Log-Structured Merge) tree architecture.
-It offers the following features:
+SurrealKV is a versioned, low-level, persistent, embedded key-value database implemented in Rust using an LSM (Log-Structured Merge) tree architecture with built-in support for time-travel queries.

 ## Features

 - **ACID Compliance**: Full support for Atomicity, Consistency, Isolation, and Durability
-- **Rich Transaction Support**: Atomic operations for multiple inserts, updates, and deletes
-- **Isolation Level**: Supports Snapshot Isolation
-- **Durability Guaranteed**: Persistent storage with protection against system failures
-- **Embedded Database**: Easily integrate into your Rust applications
-- **MVCC Support**: Non-blocking concurrent reads and writes with snapshot isolation
+- **Snapshot Isolation**: MVCC support with non-blocking concurrent reads and writes
-- [TODO] **Built-in Versioning**: Track and access historical versions of your data
+- **Durability Levels**: Immediate and Eventual durability modes
+- **Time-Travel Queries**: Built-in versioning with point-in-time reads and historical queries
+- **Checkpoint and Restore**: Create consistent snapshots for backup and recovery
+- **Value Log (Wisckey)**: Ability to store large values separately, with garbage collection

 ## Quick Start